jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # General notes on VM settings

+[I have verified that these settings are the same in VirtualBox 6.0.x running on a Windows 10 host OS, as well as macOS 10.14.x host]

 System -> Motherboard -> Base Memory: While there might be uses for a Linux guest VM with only 1 GByte of RAM, I typically change that to 4 Gbyte when creating new VMs.